jyotisood/Project-on-ML-Pipeline-Optimization/README.md

 #### This part of the project involved the following steps:

 1. First create a cluster using a new vm_size
-2.The datset is craeted using TabularDatasetfactory class
+2. The datset is craeted using TabularDatasetfactory class
 3. Split the dataset into test and train subsets
 4. Create parameter sampler.
 Inverse regularization (C) and maximum iterations (max_iter) are the two parameters to be optimized for logistic regression model and we give a range of options to choose the best.
-5.Create an estimator to run the pipeline from the train.py script
+5. Create an estimator to run the pipeline from the train.py script
 6. Create policy for early stopping: The range of options we can give in this policy like slack factor, evaluation interval can help to terminate run if the primary metric in specified parameters not found.
 7. The hyperdrive_config pipeline is created using the above parameter sampler, policy and estimator
 8. Submit the hyperdrive_config
 9. Get the best model, accuracy, parameters and save the best model.

 ### B. Auto ML Pipeline

-#### In this part too,w e were given a starter code.
+####### In this part too,w e were given a starter code.
 We had to again import data from a URL, clean the data, and pass the cleaned data to the automl run.

 #### This part of the project involved the following steps:
 1. Data was cleaned and split to train and label